manuelclavel/vgupe2020/day1.md

      - Upon selecting a city (within the consortium) and a date, the user can see all his/her bookings for that date, in all the sport centres in the city.
-Then, upon selecting a booking, the user can cancel it (but at least 24 hours before the booking-start-time).
+Then, upon selecting a booking, the user can cancel it (but it must be done at least 24 hours before the booking-start-time).

   * For sport-centres/staff:
     - Upon selecting a date, the staff in charge can see all the bookings